harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/common-tunables-for-node-faults.md

 ### Node Affected Percentage

 It defines the percentage of nodes subjected to chaos with matching node labels.
 It can be tuned with `NODES_AFFECTED_PERC` ENV.
 If `NODES_AFFECTED_PERC` is provided as `empty` or `0` then it will target a minimum of one node.
 It is supported by [node-cpu-hog, node-memory-hog, node-io-stress] experiments.
-The rest of the experiment selects only a single node for the chaos.
+The rest of the fault selects only a single node for the chaos.

 Use the following example to tune this: